SvenTiigi/WhatsNewKit/README.md

 ## Features

 - [x] Easily present your new app features 🤩
-- [x] Automatic/Manual presentation mode ✅
+- [x] Automatic & Manual presentation mode ✅
-- [x] Support for SwiftUI and UIKit 🧑‍🎨
+- [x] Support for SwiftUI, UIKit and AppKit 🧑‍🎨
 - [x] Runs on iOS and macOS 📱 🖥
 - [x] Adjustable layout 🔧